 Dr Stephen McInerney is an experienced liberal arts scholar, teacher and published poet.

-Educated in Australia and England, he holds a doctorate from the University of Sydney, and a Bachelor of Arts (with First Class Honours) from the Australian National University.
+He holds a doctorate from the University of Sydney, and a Bachelor of Arts (with First Class Honours) from the Australian National University.

 He has an interest in theology and in 2012 was awarded the Theological Studies Prize at the University of Cambridge.